 Where COVID-19 is spreading in the U.S.

 Since March, the U.S. has had more confirmed cases of COVID-19 than any other country, and the numbers continue to grow at a rapid rate.
-As of Jan.
-17, the U.S. has reported 23.9 million total cases and nearly 397,500 deaths.
+As of Feb.
+25, the U.S. has reported 28.4 million total cases and more than 508,000 deaths, passing another grim milestone.
+The case count includes a surge in Iowa that is due to a new reporting method, not an organic outbreak.

 Where COVID-19 is currently spreading around the world